 Perhaps they don’t have a mature understanding of how a relationship flows or understand the details of the dynamics and history of the relationship, or have the relationship skills you’ve learned from tenacious grit and persistence, but you are the actors in their “relationship-learning stage”.

 Homeschooled kids are taught the value of these relationships, how one speaks to their significant other, how to manage conflict, and what one should expect from the other.

 It’s all being taught, with or without intention.
 A daunting thought.

-As with parenting, we are imperfect in marriage too.
+As with parenting, we are imperfect in the marriage too.
 These pivotal relationships reflect back to us what we need to learn and teach us how to love.
-With grace, forgiveness, humility, and a giant listening ear, we can walk continually toward graciousness, forgiveness, humbling ourselves, so we can learn what needs to be learned.
+With grace, forgiveness, humility, and a giant listening ear, we can walk continually toward graciousness, forgiveness, and humbling ourselves, so we can learn what needs to be learned.

-After nearly twenty five years of marriage, our story includes stories of self-inflicted pain, confusion, frustration, grace, humility, and forgiveness: plot lines so thick it would be a challenge to capture the themes of all we’ve learned into a single film series.
+After nearly twenty-five years of marriage, our story includes stories of self-inflicted pain, confusion, frustration, grace, humility, and forgiveness: plot lines so thick it would be a challenge to capture the themes of all we’ve learned into a single film series.